 One of the country’s lingering problems significantly affecting employment and national progress is a job-skill mismatch, a discrepancy between skills sought by employees and the skills possessed by individuals or graduates.
 For years now, academic institutions have been challenged to make sure that the graduates they produce are deemed competent once they go out into the real world.
 Aside from apparent adverse effects on an individual level, such a problem ultimately threatens the national economy.
 It would negatively impact the productivity and competitiveness of industries and companies in the country.

-With this, the Department of Education (DepEd) will open its door for opportunities for internship.
+With this, the Department of Education (DepEd) will open its door for opportunities for internships.
 DepEd believes that this would be a great avenue to apply theories and principles learned in the academe and develop essential interpersonal skills under supervision.
-The training that students will acquire from the program will ideally equip them with the right skillset and mindset to thrive and succeed in industries and companies in the future.
+The training that students will acquire from the program will ideally equip them with the right skill set and mindset to thrive and succeed in industries and companies in the future.
 The program would also forge invaluable opportunities for mentoring and creating professional networks.
 Furthermore, being a part of DepEd’s essential programs and activities would significantly build a strong resume and help interns guide their future potential career paths.

 The Department of Education stands as the country’s pillar for literacy and competence.
 Through its various programs, projects, and activities, the interns will have the best opportunity to experience how DepEd operates, leading to a better understanding and appreciation of the Department’s collective vision, mission, and goals.